Welcome to the Largest Marketplace for Farming, Landscaping and Lawn Care

 Pros

-- These beds are portable, and growers can be placed where better growing conditions are available.
+• These beds are movable, and growers can be positioned where better growing conditions exist.

 Cons